-- NMFS will assign a PM with responsibilities for ensuring the NMFS coordinates and collaborates in an effective manner and communicates status internally and to other agencies. - NMFS will identify an Executive Sponsor with authorities and responsibilities for addressing policy-level issues as appropriate, coordinating with the Parties to this Memorandum as needed to complete tasks described in this Memorandum and to identify and resolve issues. - NMFS will provide technical assistance to Reclamation related to the preparation of the BA. - NMFS will, within 30 days of receipt of a BA formally submitted by Reclamation along with a consultation request, submit a notification letter to Reclamation indicating whether the document contains the information necessary to initiate Section 7 consultation. - NMFS will prepare a draft and final BiOp, considering the potential of a joint BiOp prepared in conjunction with USFWS. - NMFS, in coordination with USFWS, will issue a draft BiOp for Reclamation's review.
-NMFS's final BiOp and/or Administrative Record will include consideration and/or integration of comments received from the Reclamation review of the draft BiOp. - NMFS will participate as a NEPA cooperating agency during Reclamation's development of an EIS. - NMFS will provide input to Reclamation during the development of the draft BA to assist Reclamation in its responsibility to provide the best available scientific and commercial data with respect to NMFS species as required by 50 C.F.R.
+- NMFS will assign a PM with responsibilities for ensuring the NMFS coordinates and collaborates in an effective manner and communicates status internally and to other agencies. - NMFS will identify an Executive Sponsor with authorities and responsibilities for addressing policy-level issues as appropriate, coordinating with the Parties to this Memorandum as needed to complete tasks described in this Memorandum and to identify and resolve issues. - NMFS will provide technical assistance to Reclamation related to the preparation of the BA. - NMFS will, within 30 days of receipt of a BA formally submitted by Reclamation along with a consultation request, submit a notification letter to Reclamation indicating whether the document contains the information necessary to initiate Section 7 consultation. - NMFS will prepare a draft and final BiOp, considering the potential of a joint BiOp prepared in conjunction with USFWS. - NMFS, in coordination with USFWS, will issue a draft BiOp for review by Reclamation, DWR, and the Public Water Agencies (through Reclamation, per WIIN Act Section 4004(a)(4)).
+NMFS's final BiOp and/or Administrative Record will include consideration and/or integration of comments received from the foregoing review of the draft BiOp. - NMFS will participate as a NEPA cooperating agency during Reclamation's development of an EIS. - NMFS will provide input to Reclamation during the development of the draft BA to assist Reclamation in its responsibility to provide the best available scientific and commercial data with respect to NMFS species as required by 50 C.F.R.
 402.14(d).